Former Portsmouth MP Mike Hancock faces censure for not taking part in vote-rigging inquiry

 FORMER Portsmouth MP Mike Hancock faces censure after not taking part in a vote-rigging corruption inquiry.

-The former Portsmouth South representative, who was ousted from the Lib Dems, faces losing his ‘honorary associate’ title at the Council of Europe Parliamentary Assembly (Pace).
+The former Portsmouth South representative, who was resigned from the Lib Dems, faces losing his ‘honorary associate’ title at the Council of Europe Parliamentary Assembly (Pace).

 He also faces being denied access to its buildings.